Playgroups

 smalltalk Supported Playgroup

-Supported Playgroup is for parents and guardians, and their children aged from birth to school age.
+Supported Playgroup is for families including mums, dads, aunts, uncles, grandparents or carers, and their children aged from birth to school age.
+A trained professional facilitates play and interactions in a stimulating environment.

 Professional Development for Group Leaders